Hyundai pitches for import duty cut on EVs | Business

 ''Not only reduction in duties but more investment on charging infrastructure from the government would be critical for the future of EV market in the country.
 The customer is most concerned about the range and charging options.
 In this regard we need some very strong support from the government,'' he added.

-When asked if the company would also consider Haryana to set up its next factory in the country, Kim said: ''In the coming two years we have no issues in meeting the demand (from Chennai plant) so after that, if we need some more capacity we will work out some strategy at that time.
-Any place could be a good candidate but it would be based on things like procurement, supplier chain and availability of labor force etc.'' The new corporate office, with a built-up area of over 28,000 square meters, was inaugurated by Haryana Chief Minister Manohar Lal.
+When asked if the company would also consider Haryana to set up its next factory in the country, Kim said: ''In the coming two years we have no issues in meeting the demand (from Chennai plant) so after that if we need some more capacity we will work out some strategy at that time.
+Any place could be a good candidate but it would be based on things like procurement, supplier chain and availability of labour force etc.'' The new corporate office, with a built up area of over 28,000 square meters, was inaugurated by Haryana Chief Minister Manohar Lal.
+Interestingly, Maruti Suzuki India Managing director Kenichi Ayukawa, who is also the SIAM President currently, also attended the inauguration ceremony.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)